The uniform general signed rank test and its design sensitivity: Simulations

 \section{Simulations}

-\Cref{fig:fixed_vs_uniform,fig:compare_scores} illustrate \cref{th:unif_ds} with simulations under standard normal, Laplace and Cauchy alternatives; in each case $\tau = 1/2$, except for the ``rare effects'' panels in \cref{fig:fixed_vs_uniform} which use the rare effects model described in \cref{sec:uniform_design_sensitivity}.
-We simulate both standard, fixed-sample tests and uniform tests based on \cref{th:uniform_bound}, with the four score functions introduced in \cref{sec:general_sign_rank}.
+\Cref{fig:fixed_vs_uniform} illustrates \cref{th:unif_ds} with simulations under standard normal, Laplace and Cauchy alternatives; in each case $\tau = 1/2$, except for the rare effects panels in \cref{fig:fixed_vs_uniform}, which uses the rare effects model described in \cref{sec:uniform_design_sensitivity}.
+We simulate both fixed-sample tests and uniform tests based on \cref{th:uniform_bound} with the three score functions introduced in \cref{sec:general_sign_rank}.
 All tests are run with level $\alpha = 0.05$ and plots are based on 10,000 replications.

-The results are consistent with our findings above. \Cref{fig:fixed_vs_uniform} compares power for each uniform test to the the corresponding fixed-sample test based on the same score function.
+Our results show that the improvements in performance for uniform tests expected from \cref{fig:pi_plot} are in many cases realized in moderately-sized finite samples. \Cref{fig:fixed_vs_uniform} compares power for each uniform test to the the corresponding fixed-sample test based on the same score function, for a variety of different sample sizes.
 In the normal case, the uniform test does not indicate finite design sensitivity, as we expect from \cref{th:normal_ds}, and all uniform tests show substantial gains over their fixed-sample counterparts for $n \geq$ 1,000.
-In the Laplace and Cauchy cases, the uniform sign test still shows gains, but uniform tests based on other score functions often fail to outperform their fixed-sample counterparts, as we expect from \cref{fig:pi_plot}.
-With large sample sizes, however, the uniform tests at least remain competitive in nearly all cases.
-Finally, the ``rare effects'' case again confirms our expectations from \cref{fig:pi_plot}, showing that each uniform test improves substantially on its fixed-sample counterpart, even with Cauchy noise.
-Though not shown, the gains for normal and Laplace noise under the rare effects model are even more dramatic, as one would expect by \cref{fig:pi_plot}.
+In the Laplace and Cauchy cases, the uniform sign test still shows gains, but uniform tests based on other score functions often fail to outperform their fixed-sample counterparts, as we expect from \cref{fig:pi_plot}; only at the very largest sample sizes do the uniform tests remain competitive in nearly all cases.
+However, in the rare effects case each uniform test improves substantially on its fixed-sample counterpart for $n \geq 1,000$, even with Cauchy noise.
+Though not shown here, the gains for normal and Laplace noise under the rare effects model are even more dramatic. \Cref{fig:compare_scores} in \cref{sec:addplots} gives additional power comparisons, while \cref{sec:typeI} contains simulation results under the null, illustrating the true Type I error rates of our uniform test in some representative settings.